InspiringLifeDesign/InspiringLifeDesign.github.io/_posts/2018/2018-07-05-How-To-Pick-A-Profitable-Book-Niche.markdown

 <br>
 *This has been a brief introduction to the niche selection process.
 It's simple in theory, but when you come to give it a go you may find you have lots of questions - so please do send these my way and I will do my best to help.*

-*Let me know in the comments if you are interested in a future post going into more detail about Kindle Spy and it's advantages!*
+*Let me know in the comments if you are interested in a future post going into more detail about [Kindle Spy](http://bit.ly/ILDkdspy){:target="_blank" rel="nofollow"} and it's advantages!*
 <br>

 ### Do You Want To Get Started With Online Publishing?